 Beer specifically has a reputation for increasing milk supply.
 A small crossover study found that ingestion of 1 liter of beer containing 6% alcohol by 11 nonpregnant, nonlactating women increased serum prolactin by nearly 2.5-fold 30 minutes after ingestion, but sparkling water with an equivalent amount of alcohol did not.
-In another study, 7 nonpregnant, nonlactating women were give 800 mL of beer.
+In another study, 7 nonpregnant, nonlactating women were given 800 mL of beer.
 Six drank beer containing 4.5% alcohol and 1 woman drank nonalcoholic beer.
 Their average peak serum prolactin increased to 2.4 times the baseline value between 60 and 105 minutes after ingestion.
 The one woman who drank nonalcoholic beer had an equivalent prolactin response.
 Pretreatment with naloxone had no effect on the prolactin response.
-Studies in animals indicate that a polysaccharide found in barley and malt is apparently responsible for the increase in prolactin after beer ingestion.
+Animal studies indicate that a polysaccharide found in barley and malt is apparently responsible for the increase in prolactin after beer ingestion.[54,55]

 The interaction between alcohol ingestion and breast pumping was investigated in a double-blind crossover study of 13 lactating women who were exclusively nursing 2- to 5-month-old infants.
-Compared to placebo, ingestion of 0.4 mg/kg of alcohol increased serum prolactin during the ascending phase of blood alcohol concentrations.
+Compared to placebo, ingestion of 0.4 grams/kg of alcohol increased serum prolactin during the ascending phase of blood alcohol concentrations.
 Pumping milk from the breasts during the ascending phase of blood alcohol enhanced the prolactin response, but pumping during the descending phase of blood alcohol blunted the prolactin increase.
 Milk production was lower after alcohol ingestion, but unrelated to serum prolactin or alcohol blood concentrations.

 A study compared the prolactin response of 7 non-alcohol-dependent women with a family history of alcoholism to 21 women with no family history of alcoholism.
-Participants were given a dose of 0.4 g/kg of alcohol or placebo in a crossover fashion on 2 days.
+Participants were given a dose of 0.4 grams/kg of alcohol or placebo in a crossover fashion on 2 days.
 A breast pump was used to collect breastmilk beginning 35 minutes after ingesting the test solution.
 Blood samples were collected for prolactin before and at various times after beverage consumption.
 The women with a family history of alcoholism had reduced serum prolactin responses to breast stimulation whether or not they had consumed alcohol.
 They tended to nurse their infants more frequently than the other mothers, apparently as a method of compensation.